Statutes

 The Secretary General shall not be an auditor of the Association.

-The Secretary General shall liaise with the President and the Executive Committee, if any, establish links between the members of the Association, and perform required financial and administrative functions, including in particular the coordination of information, the secretarial administration of the Board of Management, and contribute to the organisation of the Association’s international congresses.
+The Secretary General is responsible for the day-to-day management and the liaison with the President and the Executive Committee, where there is one, for establishing contacts between members of the Association and for carrying out the necessary financial and administrative functions, in particular coordinating information and acting as secretary to the Board of Directors, and for helping to organise the Association’s international congresses.

 In the interest of the continuity of the Association, the term of the mandate of the Secretary General shall not necessarily coincide with that of the Board of Management.